 Prof. Richard (Dick) G.H.
 Cotton AM, BAgSc., Ph.D, D.Sc., Founding President of HGVS, was co-founding Editor of Human Mutation.
 HuMu's 25th Anniversary Commemorative Issue is dedicated to Dick and contains these celebrations of his life.

 The Society aims to foster discovery and characterization of genomic variations including population distribution and phenotypic associations.
 Promote collection, documentation and free distribution of genomic variation information and associated clinical variations.
 Endeavor to foster the development of the necessary methodology and informatics.

 The Society is an Affiliate of the International Federation of Human Genetics Societies (IFHGS) and also the Human Genome Organisation (HUGO).

 Human Mutation is the Society journal.
 Members will receive a reduced subscription to the journal if they choose to subscribe.

 The Society generally runs two scientific meetings per year as satellites of the American or European Societies of Human Genetics annual meetings.
-The next meeting will be held on 18th October 2014, in San Diego CA as a satellite of the ASHG (please follow links at right).
+The next meeting will be held on the 18th October 2016, in Vancouver Canada as a satellite of the ASHG (please follow links at right).

 Members of the Society have published a number of papers in relation to human genome variation and in particular mutation databases.
 The Society maintains a substantial collection of links to mutation databases and has made recommendations for nomenclature of variations, and content of mutation databases.
 To join the Society and more information such as Board of Directors, Bylaws, Membership etc. click here.